KondiU/Heartbeataria/README.md

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁

 Credits:
-- [Has2r](https://steamcommunity.com/id/has2r_) for testing the mod & help with coding
+- [Has2r](https://steamcommunity.com/id/has2r_) for testing the mod & helping with coding
 - [Sparcdoctor](https://steamcommunity.com/id/Sparcdoctor/) for testing the mod & bringing some awesome ideas about the implementation of Star Merchant
 - [Peege•on](https://steamcommunity.com/id/m_pigeon) for drawing the mod's artwork
-- [HenryChe](https://steamcommunity.com/profiles/76561199058845384) for providing most of the sprites
+- [HenryChe](https://steamcommunity.com/profiles/76561199058845384) for providing most of the chinese sprites
 - [Uncle Badass](https://steamcommunity.com/id/unclebadass/) for providing some important missing sprites of Star Merchant NPC
 - [Oersted](https://steamcommunity.com/id/DSVaniaRomhacker/) for bringing an awesome idea of the new accessory